Mithi: Geography

-The town is located at 24°74'0N 69°80'0E with an altitude of 28 meters (92 feet).
-It lies 450 kilometers from Karachi and is located in a desert area.
-The geography of Mithi is characterized by its arid landscape, typical of the Thar Desert, which influences the climate, agriculture, and daily life in the town.
+The town is located at 24°44′24″N 69°48′0″E with an altitude of 28 meters (92 feet).
+It lies at 278 kilometers east of Karachi and is located in a deserted area.
+The geography of Mithi is characterized by its arid landscape, typical of the Thar Desert, which influences the climate, agriculture and daily life in the town.
 Water scarcity is a significant issue due to the desert terrain.
 The region is known for its unique flora and fauna adapted to the harsh desert conditions, as well as for the traditional mud-brick architecture found in the town.

 Economy

 Mithi is now considered the heart of Tharparkar District with a high level of economic and social activity.
 It has seen a large increase in development.
 Significant numbers of people from all over the Tharparkar District have moved to the city.

 According to the Thar Coal Mining Authority, preparations have been completed for them to start work on the open pit coal mine, which covers over 9,600 square km of Tharparkar District.
 175 billion tonnes of coal, the world's 5th largest reserves of coal, are estimated to be available.
 The project has received financial assistance from China as part of the China-Pakistan Economic Corridor (CPEC).
 Almost 3,000 Chinese technicians and engineers are expected to arrive on site to help locals in running the heavy machinery.
 Roads, preliminary infrastructure and residential complexes for labourers are under construction.